mokoconsulting-tech/MokoCodingDefaults/generic-git/CONTRIBUTING.md

 	You should have received a copy of the GNU General Public License (./LICENSE.md).

 	# FILE INFORMATION
   DEFGROUP:
 	INGROUP: Documentation
 	REPO:
   FILE: CONTRIBUTING.md
   VERSION:
   BRIEF: How to contribute; commit, PR, testing and security policies
   PATH: ./CONTRIBUTING.md
 <!-- FILE INFORMATION
- * INGROUP:   MokoCodingDefaults
+ * INGROUP: MokoDefaults
  * FILE: CONTRIBUTING.md
  * VERSION: 	2.0
  * BRIEF: How to contribute; commit, PR, testing and security policies
  * PATH: ./CONTRIBUTING.md
  * NOTE: Short and practical; see README for overview -->

 # Contributing